|Nutrition Facts (per serving)|

 - To freeze, place on a cookie sheet and freeze until solid.
-Seal in heavy-duty zip-top freezer bags, label, and freeze for up to 3 months.
+Seal in heavy-duty zip-top freezer bags, label, and freeze for up to three months.
 When ready to eat, toast in a toaster oven or oven until hot and crisp.